-Willow Cove is currently home to approximately 716 preschool through fifth-grade students.
-We offer an afterschool program which provides enrichment and academic support for our students.
+Willow Cove Elementary School is currently home to approximately 716 preschool through fifth-grade students.
+We offer an after-school program that provides enrichment and academic support for our students.
 In 2004, Willow Cove opened its first dual-immersion classroom for kindergartners.
 Today, we have 12 dual-immersion classes for grades K-5.
-We also have two special day classes: K-2 and 3-5.
+We also have two special day classes for K-2 and 3-5.